PrasannaPal21/Pharo-ProjectBlogs/README.md

-# 🚀 My Pharo Mini-Projects Blogs
+# 🚀 My Pharo Blogs

 Welcome to my GitHub repository!
 Here you get multiple miniprojects built using different technologies associated with pharo.
 Each project is well-documented and includes setup instructions, features, and screenshots in their particular repository.